cniles/lehs/README.md

 You may also return a map structure.
 The defresource macro provides your resource function with the variable `res`.
 This variable contains the preliminary response that lehs will send out.

 Returning a map structure gives you fine-tuned control over the response that lehs sends back to the user agent.
-Using the variable `res` as a base, you can associate into the map structure additional response headers, response codes, etc.  For example, the following snippet sets the location to include the fragment 'foo' and sets the response code to 201.
+Using the variable `res` as a base, you can associate into the map structure additional response headers, the response code, etc.  For example, the following snippet sets the location to include the fragment 'foo' and sets the response code to 201.
 It also returns in the message part a small web-page: